Soundaryabadiger/CODETECH-Task3/README.md

 Name - Soundarya Badiger
-Company - CODEYECH IT SOLUTIONS
+Company - CODETECH IT SOLUTIONS
 ID - CT04WM61
 Domain -VLSI
 Duration -March 18th,2025 to April 18th,2025
 Mentor - Vaishali
-Sure!

 Here’s an overview of your task for designing a 4-stage pipelined processor that supports basic instructions like ADD, SUB, and LOAD.

 ---